 There can be many fees and charges.
 All reduce the value of your annuity.

-It can be hard to access the money in an annuity early.
+You can’t take money from an annuity once you start to receive periodic payments.
+Typically, you’ll pay charges if you take more than 10% of your account value from a deferred annuity in the first five to ten years after you bought it.

+You’ll pay a 10% income tax penalty if you take money from your annuity before you are age 59 ½.

-The returns from the money in some annuities can be lower than market returns and your annuity can lose value.
+The returns from the money in some annuities can be lower than market returns.
+Your annuity could lose value.

 The rest of this Buyer’s Guide will help you think through whether an annuity is a good choice for you.